richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

 ## WG Secretary

 Taking minutes and editing working group documents often is performed by a specifically-designated participant or set of participants.
 In this role, the Secretary's job is to record WG decisions, rather than to perform basic specification.

-## Document Editor
+## Document Editor {#doc-editor}

 Most IETF working groups focus their efforts on a document, or set of documents, that capture the results of the group's work.
 A working group generally designates a person or persons to serve as the Editor for a particular document.
 The Document Editor is responsible for ensuring that the contents of the document accurately reflect the decisions that have been made by the working group.